 Policy Tool #2: Non-Binding Resolutions

 A classic example of a non-binding resolution can be found by doing an online search for the resolution of Palo Alto, California.
 Short and sweet, this town squire-like exercise delivers additional attention to the movement inside and outside of government.
 The lightweight policy tool also has the benefit of lasting a bit longer than any particular government official.
 Although, in recognition of the numerous resolutions that have ever come out of any small town, resolutions are only as timeless as people’s memory.
-See the Appendix below for specific Resolution language.
+See the end of the chapter for specific resolution language.

 Policy Tool #3: Internal Regulations